ballerina-platform/ballerina-lang/README.md

   --yes, -y     assume yes for prompts
   --host, -H    docker Host. http://<ip-address>:<port>
 ```
-The `docker` command will detect the Ballerina archive type (main vs service) from the archive file extension provided.
+The `docker` command will detect the Ballerina file type (main vs service) from the file extension provided.

-To create a Docker image from a Ballerina package, simply provide the package name as an argument.
+To create a Docker image from a Ballerina file, simply provide the file name as an argument.

 ```
-$ ./ballerina docker helloWorld.bmz
+$ ./ballerina docker helloWorld.bal
 Build docker image [helloworld:latest] in docker host [localhost]? (y/n): y

 Docker image helloworld:latest successfully built.